xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 Windows without relying on OpenGL graphics drivers.
 <br><br>
 Over the next couple of years I rewrote SceneJS twice, and we managed to double that performance.
-[Olli Etuaho](https://twitter.com/oletus?lang=en) from NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we made a private fork (described below), we got it rendering at ~60FPS for most of the full anatomy model.
+[Olli Etuaho](https://twitter.com/oletus?lang=en) from NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we'd made a private fork (described below), we got it rendering at ~60FPS for most of the full anatomy model.

 ### Human Developer API Origins